dotnet/docs/docs/standard/assembly/sign-strong-name.md

 ### Create and sign an assembly with a strong name by using the Assembly Linker

-Open [Developer Command Prompt for Visual Studio](../../framework/tools/developer-command-prompt-for-vs.md), and enter the following command:
+Open a [developer command-line shell](../../framework/tools/developer-command-prompt-for-vs.md), and enter the following command:

 **al** **/out:**\<*assemblyName*> *\<moduleName>* **/keyfile:**\<*keyfileName*>